The Logical Song: Year-end charts

-Sales and certifications
+Certifications

 Scooter version

-"Ramp!
-(The Logical Song)" (or just "The Logical Song" in certain territories) is a 2001 single by the German techno band Scooter, featured on their second singles compilation album Push the Beat for This Jam (The Singles 98–02).
+German techno band Scooter covered "The Logical Song" and released it as a single in 2001 under the title "Ramp!
+(The Logical Song)"; for later releases, including those in the UK and Australia, the song retained its original title.
+Scooter's cover is included on their second singles compilation album, Push the Beat for This Jam (The Singles 98–02).
 This version heavily samples Supertramp's recording, and makes lyrical references to British stadium house band the KLF.

 The single reached No. 1 in Norway and Ireland, as well as in Australia in October 2002.
 It reached No. 2 in the United Kingdom, becoming Scooter's highest-charting single there; it has been certified gold by the British Phonographic Industry (BPI), selling over 400,000 copies, and was the UK's 15th-best-selling single of 2002.

 The Scooter version was an anthem in Glasgow's rave culture throughout the 2000s.